Barrone History, Family Crest & Coats of Arms

-The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
-Baltimore: Genealogical Publishing, 1975.
-Print.
-(ISBN 0-8063-0636-X) The family landed in Devon shortly after the Conquest where Richard le Baron held one and a half fee there in 1165.
+The family landed in Devon shortly after the Conquest where Richard le Baron held one and a half fee there in 1165.

-The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
-Baltimore: Genealogical Publishing, 1975.
-Print.
-(ISBN 0-8063-0636-X) While this early record follows the first Norman landing in Britain, we found another earlier record in 1095 when Lefuine Baron held estates at Bury in Suffolk.
+While this early record follows the first Norman landing in Britain, we found another earlier record in 1095 when Lefuine Baron held estates at Bury in Suffolk.

-Reaney, P.H and R.M.
-Wilson, A Dictionary of English Surnames.
-London: Routledge, 1991.
-Print.
-(ISBN 0-415-05737-X) Later records at Sotterley in Suffolk listed the following: "The living is a discharged rectory, valued in the king's books at £10, and in the gift of Frederick Barne, Esq., whose ancestor, Sir George Barne, was lord mayor of London in the time of Edward VI."
+Later records at Sotterley in Suffolk listed the following: "The living is a discharged rectory, valued in the king's books at £10, and in the gift of Frederick Barne, Esq., whose ancestor, Sir George Barne, was lord mayor of London in the time of Edward VI."

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 Geoffrey le Barun was listed in the Assize Rolls of Hampshire in 1236 and a few years later John Barn was listed in the Subsidy Rolls of Sussex in 1296.

-Reaney, P.H and R.M.
-Wilson, A Dictionary of English Surnames.
-London: Routledge, 1991.
-Print.
-(ISBN 0-415-05737-X) The Hundredorum Rolls of 1273 listed Richard le Baron in Devon; and Geoffrey le Barun in Oxfordshire.
-CITATION[CLOSE]
+The Hundredorum Rolls of 1273 listed Richard le Baron in Devon; and Geoffrey le Barun in Oxfordshire.

 Early History of the Barrone family

-Another 299 words (21 lines of text) covering the years 1510, 1600, 1080, 1091, 1508, 1455, 1487, 1722, 1705, 1726, 1715, 1718 and are included under the topic Early Barrone History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barrone research.
+Another 419 words (30 lines of text) covering the years 1685, 1400, 1500, 1508, 1428, 1477, 1488, 1539, 1534, 1555, 1647, 1505, 1520, 1722, 1705, 1726, 1715, 1718 and are included under the topic Early Barrone History in all our PDF Extended History products and printed products wherever possible.

 Barrone Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Barrone family name include Baron, Barrone, Barron, Barne, Barone and others.

 Early Notables of the Barrone family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Barrone Notables in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) are included under the topic Early Barrone Notables in all our PDF Extended History products and printed products wherever possible.